 An absorption heat pump is actually a type of air-source pump, although they operate differently.
 For starters, absorption heat pumps do not run on electricity rather, they are powered by either a generator that runs on natural gas or propane or they run on solar or geothermal energy.
 The heat pump works by absorbing ammonia into water.
 This is the purpose of the absorber.
 After that, a low-pressure pump pressurizes the water.
 It is then heated by the heat source until the ammonia boils out of the water.
 Air is taken in which blows over the condenser, heats up and then is drawn into the ducts and transported throughout the home.

 Ground-source heat pumps are somewhat different than air-source pumps.
 They rely on heat transfer from the ground in order to heat the coils on the inside end of the system.
 In this case, there is one unit inside the house and either an open or closed circuit of pipes buried outside.
 Fluid is moved through the pipes by a compressor.
 This is usually either water or refrigerant.
 In closed-circuit systems, it is more common to have refrigerant.
 Water is more usually used in an open circuit because it is connected to another source, such as a well or a lake.
 Once the hot liquid is moved into the hot coils, air from the house is drawn in over the coils.
 It is heated and from there is transported through the ducts to the rest of the house.

 Breakdowns with these heat pumps can occur with a number of different parts including the burner, generator, or absorber.
-Rainforest Plumbing & Air technicians are trained to work with all kinds of heat pumps.
+Rainforest Plumbing & Air technicians are trained to work with all kinds of heat pumps and heater repair services.